-Adding an image to your badge can be a great way to dress up your badges or add distinction to different types of badges.
-For example, you could add logos for each of your sponsors, and then use visibility rules to print the right logo for sponsor personnel based on registration questions.
+Adding an image to your badge is a great way to dress up your badges or add distinction to different types of badges.
+For example, you could add logos for each of your sponsors and then use visibility rules to print the right logo for sponsor personnel based on registration questions.

 ⭐️ Keep in mind, you can upload rectangular images, but you must choose a 1:1 aspect ratio section of the image.
 Make sure the part of the image you want to use can fit inside a square frame.
 If it doesn't, this article may be helpful.